marziosala/marziosala.github.io/_posts/2024-01-01-chat-with-docs.md

 ```

-<div style="background-color: #F3E5F5; padding: 10px; width: 90%">The President and the Prime Minister of the Republic both have significant roles, but their powers differ.
-The President has powers such as being the Commander-in-Chief of the Armed Forces, granting pardons, accrediting ambassadors, and negotiating and ratifying treaties.
-The President also ensures due respect for the Constitution, the proper functioning of public authorities, and the continuity of the State.
-On the other hand, the Prime Minister directs the actions of the Government, is responsible for national defence, ensures the implementation of legislation, and makes appointments to civil and military posts.
-The Prime Minister can also make the Government's programme or a general policy statement an issue of a vote of confidence before the National Assembly.
-The Prime Minister, along with the Government, determines and conducts the policy of the Nation and is accountable to Parliament.</div>
+<div style="font-family: monospace; color:#880E4F; padding: 10px">The President and the Prime Minister of the Republic both have significant roles, but their powers differ in several ways.
+The President is the head of state and has powers related to national independence, territorial integrity, respect for Treaties, and is the Commander-in-Chief of the Armed Forces.
+The President also has the power to grant pardons and negotiate and ratify treaties.
+On the other hand, the Prime Minister is the head of government and is responsible for directing the actions of the Government, including national defence and the implementation of legislation.
+The Prime Minister also has the power to make regulations and appointments to civil and military posts.
+While the President has more ceremonial and strategic roles, the Prime Minister is more involved in the day-to-day running of the government.</div>